gpaumier/gp2/src/pages/home.rst

    :figwidth: 10em

 We moved in the middle of the school year.\ [#troisieme]_ While the curriculum was mostly standardized at the national level, it wasn't necessarily covered in the same order or with the same textbooks, but I adapted.
 Apart from that: many books, little exercise, much solitude.
-The usual, except with sun and palmtrees.
+The usual, except with sun and palm trees.

 .. [#troisieme] We moved when I was halfway through my *troisième*, i.e. what would be the 8th grade in the US.